NIRYX/niryx.github.io/README.md

 - Niryx Initiative

-- It's only a matter of time before the NYX initiative begins, so stay tuned.
+- It's only a matter of time before the NIRYX initiative begins, so stay tuned.